Av01/Av01/README.md

 Talk to me about: *Machine Learning | Artificial Intelligence | Data Science | Generative AI | Reinforcement Learning | Logic | Optimization | Software Engineering | Cloud Technologies | Funtional Programming | Programming Languages | Type Theory | Category Theory | Quantum Computing*

 I'm a passionate MS in Computer Science student with a focus on Machine Learning and Data Science with a strong experience in Software Engineering.
 I thrive on turning data into actionable insights and creating intelligent solutions.
+Feel free to reach out to me via [Email](mailto:voraakash01@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/aakashvora/).
 Let's explore my journey:

 ## 🔧 Technical Skills
 - **Languages**: